 Those documents would be enough to ensure a speedy process for your claim (as long as your cancer is one of the tens of dozens of cancers listed on the CAL list).
-That would be sufficient evidence to get a disability approval through the CAL program (again, if your type and stage of cancer is on the list of CAL conditions).
+That would be sufficient evidence to get a disability approval through the CAL program.

 Upon applying for benefits to SSDI, any person with a terminal illness can have their application go through the SSDI process speedily and with sensitivity to the person’s state of mind.
 To cite an example of how the process works towards catering to possible emotional distress, TERI patients are not notified that their claim is being administered under the terminal illness designation.
 In addition, the patient doesn’t need to spell out on the application that their illness is terminal.

 Terminal illness cases are those that are known to end with the claimant’s passing.
 The SSDI examiner, commonly someone within the office of the Disability Determination Services (DDS), notifies the TERI program that a Hospice program is caring for the patient, or that a physician or other medical consultant had declared that that the illness is expected to result in death.

 Alternatively, the examiner can notify the TERI program if the patient’s disability claim is based on the fact that the patient has ALS (amyotrophic lateral sclerosis), also known as Lou Gehrig’s Disease, or AIDS (acquired immune deficiency syndrome).
 In cases like those, the patient is brought routinely into the TERI system.